What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 When it comes to Songwriter Royalties, independent artists follow a similar process to independent record labels.
 However, the one main difference is that they will need to seek out their own mechanical licensing agent or publishing administrator.
 This can be a monumental task as securing a publishing administration deal often requires a significant level of industry experience.
 It is primarily based on your clout as an artist, so you need to be able to prove you have a significant audience which will earn you royalties over a given time period.

 Fortunately, there are many alternative options available to artists, such as publishing administration services like Songtrust, CD Baby Pro, or Tunecore.
-These services offer a convenient solution for independent musicians, as they collect publishing royalties on behalf of the artist for a small fee of the revenues due.
+These services offer a convenient solution for independent musicians, as they collect publishing royalties on behalf of the artist for a small fee for the music royalty distribution of the revenues due.
 Although these services do retain a percentage of everything they collect, they provide an excellent option for independent artists who need to outsource their publishing.

 How artists get paid through royalties who independently release music